ravenleeblack/Illeshian/README.md

        ![convert_ex](https://github.com/user-attachments/assets/3a550446-7b62-4bf2-b889-280f859a3c97)

   - In Illeshian we catogerize everything into 4 groups: data, data types, data tools, and data modifiers.
+     - data - is just some value
+     - data types - the type of data the data value can be num, mark, deci, decii, strand, hollow.
+     - data tools - the tools that manipulate the data in order to achieve a purpose. check/else, loop, set_loop, compare, state, pare, tripare, manager, function, seedling, log, list, table, hold, assign are all data tools.
+     - data modifiers - external, internal, hide, show, proto, cycle, next, break.

-I am working on a data tool designed for state machines.
-It derives from the switch but where it is different is that down in the assembly, it will have a stack for the state data tools and a stack for each step that is in the state data tool.
-It should allow us to keep the overall data in the state but also allow things to happen in each step.
-We also have a new data tool named cycle that you can use in a step in order to reset the stack ptr to the base.
-The cycle data tool will be based off conditions.
-So if the condition is not met, then it will re-iterate and reset the stack by moving the stack ptr back to base, then write over the old data.
-If the condition is met then we use next to move to next step or break to break.
+  - I am working on a data tool designed for state machines.
+It derives from the switch but where it is different is down in the assembly, it will have a stack for the state data tool and a stack for each step that is in the state data tool.
+This should allow us to preserve the overall state data in the data tool but also allow things to happen in each step.
+We have a data tool named cycle that you can use in a step.
+The cycle data tool is based off conditions.
+So if the condition is not met, then it will re-iterate the step and reset the steps stack, by moving the stack ptr back to the base, then write over the old data.
+If the condition is met, we save the data needed then we use the next data tool to move to the next step or break to break.
-  I will admit this is a poor example of a state machine but I wanted to try and express it anyway with some code.
+ I will admit this is a poor example of a state machine but I wanted to try and express it visually anyway with some code.

     ![state_ex](https://github.com/user-attachments/assets/215d9b74-b5d7-4a83-86c7-f155fd2cad8c)